Niall-Keating/Notes/Quick Capture.md

 		- NOtes section to store notes on device?
 		- API to pull out from dms instance
 			- or possibly an option to push to an instance
-- Binaries when built on ci/cd should be pushed to bintray or something, builds are tagged and an api on cloud that
+- Binaries when built on ci/cd should be pushed to bintray or something, builds are tagged and an api on cloud that auto discovers only builds it can use with correct urls etc
 - owners for each sections,
 	- i.e. factory sw is owned by:
 		- Operations